EVerest/EVerest/docs/dev_tools/edm.rst

 .. _git_information_at_a_glance:

-Git Information At a Glance
+Git information at a glance
 ###########################
 You can get a list of all git repositories in the current directory and their state using the following command.